An international symposium reveals that the most flexible, responsive states win the competition for job-creating companies.

-Companies talked about their commercial real estate site selection successes at September’s “Doing Business in the Americas” symposium put on by ITRA Global, the worldwide association of tenant representatives.
+Companies talked about their commercial real estate site selection successes at September’s “Doing Business in the Americas” symposium put on by a worldwide association of tenant representatives.

 What companies want from states is a partner, not just a recruiter, for their business.